Is it safe to use Bitcoin?

 Let’s leave questions about the value of bitcoins aside (you can read about that here) and focus on the technological side of the matter.

-Certain steps are vital to ensure that you’re storing your bitcoins safely:
+Certain steps are vital to ensure that you’re following Bitcoin security best practices:

 Rule No. 1 is take good care of your secret “private key” – the password for accessing and using your bitcoins.
 (For more on choosing a wallet, read here).
 If the private key is secure and no one else can get it, then your bitcoins are safe.
 But keep in mind that if you lose your private key, you yourself won’t be able to access your funds, either.
 Unless you can guess the code with its dozens of characters.

 Take care in choosing a so-called “wallet”, which is similar to a bank account in letting you access your funds and can be either online or offline.